Where you can go on holiday | Check FCDO updates before you travelFind out more

 For a classic B&B, consider the Bryn Tyrch Inn, in the middle of Snowdonia National Park.
 Try to nab one of the mountain view rooms but don’t panic if they’re booked out – the views from the sprawling gardens are just as stunning.

-Finally, one for the radar.
-Spring 2021 will see the opening of what will be one of North Wales’ largest hotels – the Hilton Garden Inn Snowdonia.
+Finally, one for the radar: the Hilton Garden Inn Snowdonia, which opened in May 2020 as one of North Wales’ largest hotels.
 You’ll find it in Betws-y-Coed, so you’ll have easy access to Snowdonia National Park, although the hotel’s biggest selling point is the fact that it’s right next to Adventure Parc Snowdonia, an inland surf lagoon and the only guaranteed surf break in the UK.

 A visit to Snowdonia isn’t just about scrambling up Snowdon, although if you’re planning on summiting Wales’ highest peak, Llanberis, a village near its base, is a brilliant starting point.
 Llanberis’ often-overlooked other attractions include Padarn Country Park, which sits in the shadow of Dinorwic slate quarry – once the second-largest in the world.
 A network of hiking trails meanders through the park’s forests, and there are several museums to check out, including the Welsh Slate Museum and the Quarry Hospital, which is filled with weird and wonderful exhibits (don’t miss the slate mortuary table, or the wheeled hospital stretchers designed to slot into the quarry’s railway tracks).